clulab/indra-to-lucene/README.md

 # indra-to-lucene
 Converts INDRA statements into a Lucene index

 The source code is organized as an sbt project.
-A plugin is configured to create a fat jar.
+A plugin is configured to create a fat jar:
 ```
 sbt assembly
 ```